 Now more than ever, immune health is top of mind and a topic of daily conversation.
-In addition to following the expert’s immune health guidelines, we are all looking for new ways to support our immunity.
+In addition to following the experts’ immune health guidelines, everyone is looking for new ways to support their immunity.

-While PEA (palmitoylethanolamide) may not be as well-known as other nutrients touted for immunity (vitamin C, vitamin D, and zinc, for example), it packs a powerful punch for your immune health.
-This blog will discuss what PEA is and how it can help keep your immune system functioning at its best.
+While palmitoylethanolamide (PEA) may not be as well-known as other nutrients touted for immunity (vitamin C, vitamin D, and zinc, for example), it packs a powerful punch for your immune health.* This blog will discuss what PEA is and how it can help keep your immune system functioning at its best.*

 What is PEA?

 PEA is a naturally occurring fat-like compound called a fatty acid amide.
 It is found in egg yolks and some plant foods.
 In addition, PEA is made in the body as part of an immune response.
 It goes by many names: palmitoylethanolamide, palmitate monoethanolamide, or palmitic acid monoethanolamide.
 But you can call it PEA for short.

 PEA is considered part of the cannabinoid family.
 It does not come from cannabis (marijuana or hemp).
 Instead, PEA is an endocannabinoid, meaning that it is produced inside the body (‘endo’ means ‘within’).
 It is related to anandamide, another endocannabinoid often referred to as “the bliss molecule.”

 PEA functions as part of the Human Endocannabinoid System (ECS).
 The ECS is responsible for maintaining the body’s homeostasis, or balance.
 The ECS primarily functions in the central nervous system (brain and spinal column) and the immune system.
 Although researchers have much more to learn about the ECS, it is thought to be involved in various bodily functions, including healthy sleep, fertility, brain health, and an overall sense of well-being.